The Gold Scales SITE MAP

 Seal

-You can approach the main ideas of Hindu Samkhya philosophy and other Indian philosophies through textbooks, but a seal cannot [e.g., Him, Ins, Ith, Sf, Wo].
+You can approach the main ideas of Hindu Sankhya philosophy and other Indian philosophies through textbooks, but a seal cannot [e.g. Him, Ins, Ith, Sf, Wo].

-Complying, the swami-to-be, Yukteswar, chose to select passages from the Samkhya philosophy of Sanatan Dharma ("The Eternal Religion, Eternal Righteousness", that is, Hinduism), and season the text with 18 selected passages from the Gospel of John and 14 from the Book of Revelation in the Bible, and four more passages.
+Yukteswar selected passages from (6) a form of the Sankhya philosophy of Sanatan Dharma ("The Eternal Righteousness", Hinduism), and seasoned the treatise with 18 passages from the Gospel of John and 14 from the Book of Revelation in the Bible, and four more passages.

 Study hints for grasping the Holy Science